StatisticalReinforcementLearningLab/SARAv2/sensing/aware.md

 <img src="https://temp-files-for-mash.s3.amazonaws.com/aware-harvard-qr-code.png" alt="drawing" width="300"/>

 - Once the study is configured, the icon at the top of the app will change.
+     > **iOS quirks 2**: When you subscribe to our study, it will ask you enable Health Kit data.
+Select "Turn on all categories".
 - At the top of the app, you will see a `Device ID`.
 The device ID is required to separte one user's data from another.
 Please send us the first 8 digits of the device id (highlighed in green in the following image).